mickfuzz/phd4/_posts/thesis_chapters/2025-7-7-Culture.md

 #### Computational thinking and bricolage

 While computational thinking is not a pedagogy, it has formed the basis of a significant amount of research on diverse pedagogies to support its development.
 As such, a summary in relation to the findings of this research is relevant here.
 Chapter 2 explored definitions of computational thinking varying in degrees of abstraction or application.
 Two notable interpretations include Wing's [-@wing_computational_2006] focus on abstraction encompassing overarching computing principles and high-level structural design approaches, and Resnick and Brennan's [-@brennan_new_2012] more applied approach including _computational practices_ and perspectives.
-This applied approach draws on the legacy of Papert and Turkle's [-@papert_epistemological_1990] research on diversity in coding approaches to counter potentially alienating abstract dominant approach.
+The applied approach of  Resnick and Brennan draws on the legacy of Papert and Turkle's [-@papert_epistemological_1990] research on diversity in coding approaches to counter potentially alienating abstract dominant approach.
 By way of contrast bricolage approaches maintain strong links between function and form.
 The findings of this research suggest that participants' practices resembled bricolage, a theme explored further in the following sections.

 #### Exploring findings using concepts of semantic profiles, LOA, & PRIMM